By Dady Chery

 - Former Representative Hugues Celestin, who had also opposed the CIRH, was kidnapped in June and luckily ransomed;

-- Turneb Delpe, the leader of a political party, and an outspoken opponent of Preval’s continuing presidency, managed to escape several would-be kidnappers on July 15th after they killed a member of his entourage.
+- Turneb Delpe, the leader of a political party, and an outspoken opponent of Preval’s continuing presidency, managed to escape several would-be kidnappers in Bel-Air on July 15 after they killed a member of his entourage.

 The government of Canada, in particular, has been inordinately eager to supply Haiti with criminals, on one hand, and prisons, on the other.